scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

     # install Dask
     conda install dask

-Now, let us write a simple program using Numpy that validates QR decomposition by multiplying computed components and comparing the result against original input:
+Now, let us write a simple program using Numpy that validates QR decomposition by multiplying computed components and comparing the result against the original input:

 .. code-block:: python
     :linenos: